Japan – staying in a ryokan

 When you check in, it is agreed with you what time dinner and breakfast will be served and where it will be served (in a dining room or in your room).
 You are then expected to stick to these agreed times.
 Arriving too early or too late for dinner or breakfast is not appreciated.

-In a ryokan, you can use the onsen; a communal bath with water from a geyser.
-Most ryokans have their own hot spring that heats the onsen.
-These baths are often incredibly hot – up to 45 degrees Celsius!
-The onsen often has a separate section for men and women, but sometimes it is a mixed affair.
-An outdoor pool is called a rotenburo.
+In a ryokan, you can use the communal bath.
+If the water is from a geyser, it;s called an onsen.
+A lot of ryokans have their own hot spring that heats the onsen.
+Onsen are often incredibly hot – up to 45 degrees Celsius!
+The baths mostly have separate sections for men and women, but sometimes there’s also a mixed gender bath.
+An outdoor pool is called a rotenburo (露天風呂) .
 A ryokan generally has several indoor and outdoor pools.
+Before dinner is a good time to take a Japanese style bath.
+It’s also really nice to go to the onsen very late at night or early in the morning, when it’s really quiet.

 Completely clean you will then enter the big hot bath.
+Now it’s time to relax.
+Or to be boiled like a shrimp, because some onsens are too hot to handle!
 To be able to scrub off properly, you will be given a small onsen towel.
 This towel is not supposed to touch the onsen water, so many Japanese put the towel on their head while sitting in the onsen.

 Children are welcome in the onsen, if they know how to behave themselves, of course.
 It is definitely not a play area or a normal pool, and submerging is definitely ‘not done’.
 We took our 1-year-old daughter to the onsen, she was not potty-trained at the time.
 We found it an exciting endeavour, but the Japanese themselves didn’t seem to mind.